Matthewkoziel/Rehosting_Guide_A-Z/reference_guides/openframe_config/README.md

 - CHECK_DSAUTH=NO

 When TACF is used with IDCAMS, setting the CHECK_DSAUTH to YES performs a permission check upon each access to the dataset from IDCAMS functional commands.

+### 1.7.3 AMS

+Currently, there are no default values set in the AMS configuration portion of this tool.

 ***
 ***